-There is something magical about chocolate mousse and when you add dulce de leche or caramel with it, you bring your senses to the next level of divine sweetness.
+There is something magical about chocolate mousse, and when you add dulce de leche or caramel, you bring your senses to the next level of divine sweetness.

 - Do use homemade dulce de leche if you feel brave and have time, the result is unbelievable.

-I am a big fan of chocolate mousse and am known to have indulged a couple of times too many.
-This dessert is rich in flavor and in my book, a must-do.
-Serve it on small cups.
+I am a big fan of chocolate mousse and have indulged too many times.
+This dessert is rich in flavor, and my book, a must-do.
+Serve it in small cups.

 What are you making for the upcoming holidays.?

 - 1 ½ cups Dulce de Leche, home-made Dulce de Leche (recipe below) or 1 (13 1/2 ounces) can dulce de leche